Crambeary/wellness_reflection/README.md

         - [x] Clicking on a client shows their wellness data
     - [x] Create a view for a client's wellness data that is read-only (disabled form fields)
     - [ ] Hide the form with skelton or more obvious loading state of the page when waiting on database data
+    - [ ] Show login CTA on mobile nav when logged out

 ----
 ### Nice to have